-REQ-Intent_Deploy_Net-CON-1 The intent driven MnS shall have capability enabling MnS consumer to express intent containing an expectation for delivering a radio network for the specified area to MnS producer.
+REQ-IDMS_RadioNetworkIntent-CON-1 The intent driven MnS producer for radio network shall have capability enabling MnS consumer to express intent containing an expectation for delivering a radio network for the specified area.

-REQ-Intent_Deploy_Net-CON-2 The intent driven MnS shall have capability enabling MnS consumer to obtain intent report information (including fulfilment information) for the intent containing an expectation for delivering a radio network.
+REQ-IDMS_RadioNetworkIntent-CON-2 The intent driven MnS producer for radio network shall have capability enabling MnS consumer to obtain intent report information (including fulfilment information) for the intent containing an expectation for delivering a radio network.